tcburns24/reach-game/README.md

 ###### Firefox
-1) Download and add the “Cors Everywhere” extension here: [example](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?src=recommended "CORS Everywhere")
+1) Download and add the “Cors Everywhere” extension [here](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?src=recommended "CORS Everywhere")

 ## WHY WAS THIS BUILT?
 This hangman game was built as part of the application process to LinkedIn’s 2018 REACH apprenticeship.
-For more information about REACH, you can visit [here](https://careers.linkedin.com/reach "REACH")
+For more information about REACH, you visit [this page](https://careers.linkedin.com/reach "REACH").

 Hangman was written in plain JavaScript, HTML, and CSS.
 Since this project is part of the application process to REACH, I wanted to present an honest representation of my programming skills, therefore I opted not to use a JavaScript framework like React or Vue.
 The code “base” is meant to be web development in its purest form: JS + HTML + CSS = Love and joy!